chumaky/datero-docs/docs/installation.md

 - MariaDB (not tested yet, but should work)
 - Sybase (not tested yet, but should work)

-You could check them by executing the following query in the SQL Editor that is available at [http://localhost/editor](http://localhost/editor):
+You could check them by executing the following query in the SQL Editor that is available at [http://localhost/editor :octicons-tab-external-16:](http://localhost/editor){: target="_blank" rel="noopener noreferrer" }:
 ``` sql
 select * from pg_available_extensions where name like '%fdw%' order by name;
 ```